eklitzke/nginx-ua-extract/README.md

-This is a simple script I use to identify popular user agents in my nginx logs.
-I use so I can set my browser UA to something that helps resist fingerprinting.
+This is a simple script I use to identify the most popular user agents in my nginx access logs.
+I use this data to set my browser UA to a less unique value to resist online fingerprinting.